jjsahabu/Efficacy-of-Motivation-Study/README.md

 # Efficacy of Motivation Study

 ## Task
-[x] Create a website to host A/B Testing of moentary incentive with payouts to individuals or to charity [x] Create regression analytic to determine whether test has statistical significance [x] Produce report of findings
+[x] Create a website to host A/B Testing of moentary incentive with payouts to individuals or to charity <br>
+[x] Create regression analytic to determine whether test has statistical significance <br>
+[x] Produce report of findings

 ## Skills Used